iriacardiel/playAttention/README.md

 # What is playAttention?

-This is a playground for understanding Attention and Transformers.
-For years, I felt that no matter how many videos or tutorials I watched, I never fully understood the architecture of Transformers at a low level.
-This repository is my way of getting hands-on experience by building my first Transformer-based language model.
+Hi!
+This is a playground for understanding **Attention** and **Transformers**.
+This repository is my way of getting **hands-on experience** by building my first **Transformer-based language models**: **GPT** and **GPT2**.
 I hope it will be helpful to others who want to explore this fascinating field in the future.

+> **Disclaimer**: This is an ongoing project—constantly evolving, growing, and being reviewed.
+As such, there may be mistakes, incomplete sections, or incorrect assumptions.
+Feedback and corrections are always welcome!

 # Resources